 In this video, we're gonna deal with sentence equivalence questions that are tricky.
 And the idea, or even the mantra here is read carefully.
 And of course, once we read carefully, we wanna follow the usual steps of looking for the clue, and coming up with our own word.
 And you'll see that down here.
-Show Transcript
+Read full transcript

 And then of course finally we wanna make sure that the two words you choose are synonymous words or synonyms.
 So let's look at this, it's a long sentence equivalent question so let's break it down.
 The space shuttle was finally able to launch after three weeks of inclement weather.

 Blanking the team of research scientists who had been anxiously awaiting to see whether the latest rocket addition, would provide the propulsive benefits they had hypothesized.
 So, it's a lot of noise going on here.
 We just wanna know about the research team here.
 What are they like?